akirak/ivy-bookmarked-directory/README.md

 As `ivy-bookmarked-directory` is based on Ivy, you can [customize](http://oremacs.com/swiper/#customization) it.

-For example, the following snippets adds an action to open a selected directory using `multi-term`:
+For example, the following snippet adds an action to open a selected directory using `multi-term`:

 ``` emacs-lisp
 (ivy-add-actions 'ivy-bookmarked-directory